 Demerol is a strong, physically addictive drug, which means those who stop taking it after a prolonged period of time can experience intense physical withdrawal.
 When someone stops taking Demerol abruptly, they may experience signs of fever, vomiting, nausea, anxiety, restlessness, muscle aches, stomach aches, and seem physically ill.
 This stage of withdrawal is painful but can be managed in a controlled treatment setting.

 Rehabs with a medically supervised detox can monitor those addicted to Demerol for complications when quitting and can also ease their withdrawal symptoms with medication.

 If you have a loved one that is struggling with Demerol addiction and in need of treatment, don’t hesitate to call us.
-Our treatment providers can help you find a treatment center that fits your loved one’s needs.
+Our treatment providers can help you find a treatment center.